rest-for-physics/framework/CONTRIBUTING.md

 inherited classes by using `GetVersion()`, `GetVersionCode()` and `SetVersion()`.

 fVersion is retrieved together with the metadata structure from a ROOT file.
-Then the result of GetVersion() might be different from installed version.
+Then the result of GetVersion() might be different from the version of current REST build.
 We can compare them and act differently according to the result.

-Any TRestMetadata class contains a member named `fVersion` that will be initialized at start up.
-This member can be accessed by inherited classes with methods `GetVersion()`, `GetVersionCode()` and `SetVersion()`. fVersion is always written/retrieved to/from the disk with the metadata class.
-When we are reading metadata from an input file, we can compare its **retrieved version** with the version of current REST build:

 There are two important parameters defined in `TRestVersion.h`: `REST_RELEASE` and `REST_VERSION_CODE`.
 `REST_RELEASE` is a string that will be stored in any `TRestMetadata::fVersion` class member when it is written to disk, and it can be recovered in future using `TRestMetadata::GetVersion()`. `REST_VERSION_CODE` is a